wso2/docs-is/README.md

 ### Install Python

-Check if you already has Python installed by running the following command.
+Check if you already have Python installed by running the following command.

 ```bash
 $ python --version
 Python 2.7.10
 ```

-If you see something like above, then `Python 2.7.10` is your default version.
+If you receive a response similar to the one shown above, `Python 2.7.10` is your default version.

-You should also see if you have Python 3 installed.
+You should also check if you have Python 3 installed.

 ```bash
 $ python3 --version